 IPC-2221 insulation resistance test recommendations

-Insulation is a basic requirement in a PCB for protection against short circuits between conductors by accidental contact, overheating caused by electric conduction, and corrosion or other environmental damages.
+Insulation is a basic requirement in a PCB for protection against short circuits, overheating, and corrosion.
 A lot of materials can be used to insulate a circuit board.
-The choice of the material, however, depends on the board application.
+The choice of the material, however, depends on the board’s application

 IPC-2221 suggests some insulation resistance tests and individual test coupons as follows.

-- Insulation resistance test: In this test, a voltage is applied across the PCB which induces current flow.
-This current is measured to calculate the quantifiable resistance value for the whole of the product’s insulation.
+- Insulation resistance test: In this test, a voltage is applied across the circuit board, which induces current flow.
+This current is measured to calculate the quantifiable resistance value for the entire product’s insulation.

-- HiPot testing: This test is used to check whether the insulation provided is enough to protect the circuit board or not.
-For this test, a high voltage is applied to the PCB and the resulting current flow through the insulation is measured.
-This current is called the leakage current and it is measured using the HiPot tester.
+- HiPot testing: This kind of test is used to check whether the insulation provided is enough to protect the circuit board or not.
+For this test, a high voltage is applied to the board and the resulting current flow through the insulation is measured.
+This current is called the leakage current, and it is measured using the HiPot tester.
 If the high voltage does not break down the insulation, then the insulation will be good enough to protect the board.
-This test is also known as the dielectric withstanding voltage (DWV) test and is usually carried out after conducting the dielectric breakdown test.
+This test is also known as the dielectric withstanding voltage (DWV) test and is usually carried out after the dielectric breakdown test.

 Insulation resistance test coupons

 - Moisture and insulation resistance coupons: These test coupons help to evaluate the insulation resistance and the bulk resistance of the circuit board.
-This evaluation is carried out once the board has been exposed to different humidity and temperature environments with specific voltages applied to it.
+Here, the board is inspected by exposing it to different humidity and temperature environments with specific voltages applied to it.

-- E-coupon: The moisture and insulation resistance of the laminated base materials are evaluated using this coupon.
-A design with a maximum of 10 layers can be tested using this coupon.
+- E-coupon: The moisture and insulation resistance of the laminated base materials are verified using this coupon.
+A design with a maximum of 10 layers can be tested using an E-coupon.

-- Legacy E coupon: This coupon has a Y pattern and is helpful in evaluating the cleanliness and insulation resistance properties.
+- Legacy E coupon: This coupon with a Y pattern aids in evaluating the cleanliness and insulation resistance properties.

 Surface insulation resistance coupons